NLnetLabs/unbound/doc/unbound.conf.rst

     If the IP address in an AAAA or A RR in the answer section of a response matches the specified IP netblock, the specified action will apply.
-    *<action>* has generally the same semantics as that for :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>`,
+    *<action>* has generally the same semantics as that for :ref:`access-control-tag-action<unbound.conf.access-control-tag-action>`,
     but there are some exceptions.

-    Actions for :ref:`response-ip:<unbound.conf.response-ip>` are different
+    Actions for :ref:`response-ip<unbound.conf.response-ip>` are different
-    from those for :ref:`local-zone:<unbound.conf.local-zone>` in that in case of the former there is no point of such conditions as "the query matches it but there is no local data".
+    from those for :ref:`local-zone<unbound.conf.local-zone>` in that in case of the former there is no point of such conditions as "the query matches it but there is no local data".
-    Because of this difference, the semantics of :ref:`response-ip:<unbound.conf.response-ip>` actions are modified or
+    Because of this difference, the semantics of :ref:`response-ip<unbound.conf.response-ip>` actions are modified or
     simplified as follows: The *static*, *refuse*, *transparent*, *typetransparent*, and *nodefault* actions are invalid for *response-ip*.
     Using any of these will cause the configuration to be rejected as faulty.